flame-engine/flame/doc/particles.md

 # Particles

-Flame offerst a basic, yet robust and extendable particle system.
-The core concept of this system is `Particle` class, which is very similar in its behavior to the `Component`.
+Flame offers a basic, yet robust and extendable particle system.
+The core concept of this system is the `Particle` class, which is very similar in its behavior to the `ParticleComponent`.

 The most basic usage of `Particle` with `BaseGame` would look as following: